Jahangir Alam (general): Education

-Maj Gen Jahangir Alam was born in Cumilla, Bangladesh, on 28 November 1970.
-He completed his Master's degree in Defence Studies from the Defence Services Command and Staff College (DSCSC) in Mirpur.
+Jahangir Alam graduated from the Defence Services Command and Staff College (DSCSC) in Mirpur.
 He also participated in various professional training programs, including foreign courses in New Zealand and Uganda.

 Career

 Jahangir was commissioned into the Bangladesh Army on 9 June 1992, through the 26th Bangladesh Military Academy (BMA) Long Course.
-His parent unit is 11th East Bengal Regiment.
-He commanded 14th Bangladesh Infantry Regiment (BIR) as lieutenant colonel and 44th and 203rd Infantry Brigades as brigadier general.
+His parent unit is the 11th East Bengal Regiment.
+He commanded the 14th Bangladesh Infantry Regiment (BIR) as lieutenant colonel and the 44th and 203rd Infantry Brigades as brigadier general.

-He also served as Sector Commander in the United Nations peacekeeping Operation in South Sudan.
+He also served as sector commander in the United Nations peacekeeping operation in South Sudan.
 Additionally, he served as a liaison officer in the Kuwait Armed Forces with the Infantry Security Battalion.
-On 14 October 2024, Major General Jahangir was appointed as the Director General of the DGFI, taking over from his predecessor Major General Faizur Rahman.
+On 14 October 2024, Major General Jahangir was appointed as the director general of the DGFI, taking over from his predecessor, Major General Faizur Rahman.

 He was awarded the "Bishishto Seba Padak" (Distinguished Service Medal) for his outstanding and exemplary performance during the Rana Plaza disaster.
-Additionally, the General received the "Force Commander's Commendation" for his exemplary performance in peacekeeping missions and a "Certificate of Appreciation" for excellence as a Commanding Officer from the CAS of the Bangladesh Army.
+Additionally, the general received the "Force Commander's Commendation" for his exemplary performance in peacekeeping missions and a "Certificate of Appreciation" for excellence as a commanding officer from the CAS of the Bangladesh Army.